membrane-io/docs/src/content/docs/getting-started/intro.md

 Membrane has some superpowers that differentiate it from other JavaScript/TypeScript environments, most notably:

-- **Programs are durable** There's no need to store & load data from a database.
+- **Programs are durable.** There's no need to store & load data from a database.
 Instead, keep everything in the `state` object.
-- **Access everything via a unified graph** Use external APIs in a standard way without worrying about API quirks and reading lots of docs.
+- **Access everything via a unified graph.** Use external APIs in a standard way without worrying about API quirks and reading lots of docs.
-- **Everything is in the logs** Our runtime uses a write-ahead log, so if it's not in the logs, it didn't happen.
+- **Everything is in the logs.** Our runtime uses a write-ahead log, so if it's not in the logs, it didn't happen.
-- **Built-in email** Every program comes with an email address.
+- **Built-in email.** Every program comes with an email address.
 Simply export an `email` function to programmatically handle incoming email.

 Start learning more in the [Durable Programs](/concepts/programs) section.